 Staff members and their supervisors must discuss their needs to develop the best possible arrangement for their situation.
 Find the steps for introducing a flexible work arrangement by visiting " Requesting Arrangements".
 FWA's for MGS staff are limited to the collective bargaining agreement.
 Staff interested in FWA should discuss with their supervisor.
 The following provides additional information for hourly staff members and their supervisors:

 Application and administration considerations

-- After the application form for a FWA is approved it should be forwarded to Human Resources to be housed in the Work Life Connections Office.
+- After the application form for a FWA is approved it should be forwarded to Human Resources to the Human Resources Representative.

 - Upon successful completion of the trial period, the FWA may continue indefinitely subject to FWA application and supervisor and staff approval.

 - A supervisor or staff member may terminate or modify the FWA at any time subject to the terms of the FWA application.
 The supervisor and staff member should mutually agree on an effective date.
 However, absent mutually agreement, the terminated or modified FWA will be effective after 20 working days.

 - Staff members considering a reduced FWA schedule should discuss any potential impact on staff benefits with the Work Life Connections Office in Human Resources.
 For example, pay, compensation, benefits, etc.

 - A FWA schedule(regular schedule) cannot exceed more than 40 hours in one week.